Meg White: Influences

-White's musical influences are wide and varied.
-Bob Dylan is her favorite artist and primary inspiration.
-Other inspirations are the Detroit protopunk bands like the MC5 and the Stooges, the blues musicians Son House, Blind Willie McTell and Robert Johnson, the rock groups the Cramps and the Velvet Underground, and the early Los Angeles punk blues band the Gun Club.
+White started collecting records with her sister and mother, particularly that of the Beatles and Bob Dylan, and grew up listening to country music artists.
+Dylan is her primary inspiration and favorite artist, even suggesting that the White Stripes perform Dylan songs live; Jack noted that her record collection was not only "twice as big as mine" but also contained more Dylan records than his own.
+Her influences include proto-punk bands such as the MC5 and the Stooges, the blues musicians Son House, Blind Willie McTell, Robert Johnson, the rock groups the Cramps and the Velvet Underground, and the punk-blues band the Gun Club.
 She is also a fan of the traditional country artists Hank Williams and Loretta Lynn.
-Some inspirations for her drumming style include Peggy O'Neill of The Gories and Moe Tucker of the Velvet Underground, the latter of whom was often compared to White by music critics.
+Some inspirations for her drumming style include Peggy O'Neill of the Gories and Moe Tucker of the Velvet Underground, the latter of whom is often compared to White by music critics.

-Having formed in Detroit's garage rock scene of the late 1990s and early 2000s, White's contemporaries included bands such as the Von Bondies, the Dirtbombs, and the Detroit Cobras.
-She would later collaborate with them and other Detroit-based bands for the compilation album Sympathetic Sounds of Detroit, recorded in Jack's living room.
+Having formed in Detroit's garage rock scene of the late 1990s and early 2000s, White's contemporaries included the Dirtbombs, the Detroit Cobras, the Von Bondies and Soledad Brothers.
+She later collaborated with them and other Detroit-based bands for the compilation album Sympathetic Sounds of Detroit, recorded in Jack's living room.

 Style

 White's pre-show warm up included "whiskey and Red Bull."
-Her drum beats and technique have been analyzed and documented by many critics and musicians.
-In "Seven Nation Army", White plays a driving quarter note groove meant to mimic a heartbeat and punctuate the guitar.
-The opening makes extensive use of the bass drum, hi-hat, and floor tom.
-The snare drum is introduced into the pre-chorus and carries into the chorus with a crash cymbal.
-In "Fell in Love With a Girl", White plays a "hyper, stuttering rock beat" with a skipped snare drum and prominent crash cymbals.

-In reference to her "primal" approach to drumming, White remarked: "That is my strength.
+She has described her "primal" approach to drumming as "my strength.
 A lot of drummers would feel weird about being that simplistic."
-Furthermore, saying that she respects other drumming techniques, but concludes that her style suits the band best.
-When her technique is criticized, which "really bothers her", she reminds herself that her technique is important for the band and tries to take enjoyment from her work.
-Jack lauded her style as the band's best element, and he couldn't imagine recording with anybody other than White, "because it would have been too complicated...
-It was my doorway to playing the blues".
+She said she respects other techniques but that her style was best for the White Stripes.
+When some criticisms "really bother[s] her", she said that she reminds herself that her technique is important for the band and tries to take enjoyment from her work.
+Jack lauded her style as the band's best element.
+She co-wrote their music and did not write lyrics.

+White's drum beats and technique have been analyzed by many critics and musicians.
+In "Fell in Love with a Girl", White plays a "hyper, stuttering rock beat" with a skipped snare drum and prominent crash cymbals.
+In "Seven Nation Army", White plays a driving quarter note groove which mimics a heartbeat and punctuates the guitar.
+The intro makes extensive use of the bass drum, hi-hat, and floor tom.
+The snare drum is introduced before the chorus and carries into the chorus itself with a crash cymbal.

+As a singer, White usually performed backing vocals but occasionally enjoyed singing lead for the White Stripes.
+However, she preferred not to listen to her own voice and was confused by the audience's cheers when she sang live.
+White performed lead on the following songs: "In the Cold, Cold Night", "Who's a Big Baby?", "Passive Manipulation", and "St. Andrew (This Battle is in the Air)".
+She shared lead with Jack on "It's True That We Love One Another", "Little Ghost", "Rag and Bone" and "I'm Slowly Turning Into You".